Secrets of the world’s most incredible castles

 Neuschwanstein Castle, Germany

 Despite its old-world design, it was extremely modern upon its completion, with central heating and even a telephone line.
 Nevertheless, its interiors show Ludwig's desire to escape into the medieval world that inspired the operas of German composer Richard Wagner, of whom the King was a devoted fan and patron.
 Much of the art inside depicts the kings, poets and knights that appear in the composer’s work.
-Read on as we reveal the incredible stories behind the world's most historic cities.

 Comments